nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

     Optional<ReadOnlyTodoList> readTodoList() throws DataConversionException, IOException;
     void saveTodoList(ReadOnlyTodoList todoList) throws IOException;
     ```
-- `StorageManager.java`: contains a `class` that implements the operations specified in `Storage.java`.
+- `StorageManager.java`: contains a `class` that implements the operations specified in `Storage.java`. <br>
 - `TodoListStorage.java`: contains an `interface` that defines R/W operations on **to-do list**.
+- `AliasListMapStorage.java`: contains an `interface` that defines R/W operations on **alias list map**. <br>
 - `XmlTodoListStorage`: contains a `class` that implements the R/W operations specified in `TodoListStorage.java`.
 An instance of this class is utilized in `StorageManager`.
-- `AliasListMapStorage.java`: contains an `interface` that defines R/W operations on **alias list map**.
-- `XmlAliasListMapStorage`: contains a `class` that implements the R/W operations specified in `.
+- `XmlAliasListMapStorage`: contains a `class` that implements the R/W operations specified in `AliasListMapStorage.java`.
 An instance of this class is utilized in `StorageManager`.
 - `JsonUserPrefsStorage`: contains a `class` that implements the R/W operations on **user preferences**.
 An instance of this class is used in `StorageManager`.

 **Design Decisions**